de-attach process from shell

 Additional Notes:

-) to make a process ignore the HUP signal.- You can specify output files for
+nohupcan also be used in the foreground (without&) to make a process ignore the HUP signal.- You can specify output files for

-like this:nohup my_process > my_output.log 2>&1 &
+nohuplike this:nohup my_process > my_output.log 2>&1 &(redirects both stdout and stderr tomy_output.log).

 find process